JacobZhang0/shell/README.md

 A small C program that builds shell-style command arguments from user input.
 Written on macOS using Clang and LLDB.

-This project currently implements command parsing and basic command execution.
+This project currently implements command parsing, basic command execution, signal handling, and core built-ins.

 ## What it does right now
 - Reads input using `fgets()`